See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Abstract

 \section{Abstract}

-Programming robots by demonstration (PbD) is an intuitive concept, but scaling it to real-world variability remains a challenge for most current teaching frameworks.
-Conditional task graphs are very expressive and can be defined incrementally, which fits very well with the PbD idea.
-However, acting using conditional task graphs requires reliable perception-grounded online branch selection.
-In this paper, we present \emph{See \& Switch}, an interactive teaching-and-execution framework that represents tasks as user-extendable graphs of skill parts connected via decision states (DS), enabling conditional branching during replay.
-Unlike prior approaches that rely on manual branching or low-dimensional signals (e.g., proprioception), our vision-based \emph{Switcher} uses eye-in-hand images (high-dimensional) to select among competing successor skill parts and to detect out-of-distribution contexts that require new demonstrations.
-We integrate kinesthetic teaching, joystick control, and hand gestures via an input-modality-abstraction layer and demonstrate that our proposed method is teaching modality-independent, enabling efficient in-situ recovery demonstrations.
-The system is validated in experiments on three challenging dexterous manipulation tasks.
-We evaluate our method under diverse conditions and furthermore conduct user studies with 8 participants.
-We show that the proposed method reliably performs branch selection and anomaly detection for novice users, achieving $90.7 \%$ and $87.9 \%$ accuracy, respectively, across $576$ real-robot rollouts.
-We provide all code and data required to reproduce our experiments at \href{http://imitrob.ciirc.cvut.cz/publications/seeandswitch}{imitrob.ciirc.cvut.cz/publications/seeandswitch}.
+Programming by demonstration (PbD) makes robot programming accessible to non-experts, but scaling it to real-world variability remains a challenge for current teaching frameworks, especially when a robot must select suitable task variants online from visual input.
+We present \emph{See \& Switch}, an interactive teaching-and-execution framework that represents tasks as graphs of skill parts connected by decision states, enabling conditional branching during replay.
+Its vision-based \emph{Switcher} uses eye-in-hand images to select the appropriate successor skill part and detect novel situations that require new demonstrations.
+The framework supports recovery demonstrations during execution through kinesthetic teaching, joystick control, and hand gestures.
+We evaluate \emph{See \& Switch} on three dexterous manipulation tasks with 8 novice users, collecting approx. 900 real-robot execution rollouts.
+To isolate visual decision performance from timing errors during decision states, we evaluate the Switcher offline using user-gated decision state windows.
+In the evaluation within the decision state windows, the method achieves up to $90.6\%$ branch-selection accuracy and detects anomalies with $>90\%$ accuracy in 47 of 79 decision states, demonstrating reliable switching based on visual input for conditional robot-skill programming.
+We provide all code and experiment data at \href{http://imitrob.ciirc.cvut.cz/publications/seeandswitch}{imitrob.ciirc.cvut.cz/publications/seeandswitch}.

-\section{Introduction}
+\IEEEfirstsection{Introduction}